 I skip the headlines and pick up where I let off in the New Yorker with morning tea.

 When the breakfast dishes are clear, I lay out my mat for a morning yoga stretch and follow with an extended meditation.
-It helps to have structure, and it grounds me in grace and quiets my impatience.
+It helped to have structure, and it grounds me in grace and quiets my impatience.